system-zero/system-zero/data/docs/la.md

     #  - %x as a hexadecimal (0x is prefixed in the output)
     #  - %f as a double

+  # Maps

+  # We saw above a map declaration.
+A MapType it is a container, that has the
+  # the semantics of an associative array.
+That means a `key' it is associated
+  # with a `value'.

+  # A key can be defined in one of the following three ways:

+  # - as a string.
+  # - as an identifier.
+In this case it is constructed only by valid identifiers
+  #   [_a-zA-Z] and digits.
+  # - as an expression, using $(expession)

+  # A key length can be upto 255 bytes.

+  # A value can be constructed by any valid expression, so it can be of any type.

-  # We saw that a map declaration, consists of a series of sequences of a key
+  # A map declaration, consists of a series of a key and a value, separated
-  # and a value association, separated with a comma.
-The comma can be left out
+  # with a comma.
+The comma can be left out if the declaration continues to
-  # if the declaration continues to the next line, like in the next code, which
-  # it also saws some more map properties.
+  # the next line, like in the next code, which also saws some more properties.

+  var identifier = "key"
   var dadamap = {
     private
-    "private_prop" : "I'm invisible to the outer scope" "metoo" : "and visible only to the map methods."
+    "private_prop" : "I'm invisible to the outer scope" metoo : "and visible only to the map methods."
+    $(identifier) : "an expression as a key"

     public
-    "visible" : "Now I'm visible again until the next private attribute."
+    visible : "Now I'm visible again until the next private attribute."
-    "again_visible" : "Visibility it is public by default."
+    "again visible" : "Visibility it is public by default."

     private
     "back_to_privacy" : "So and the next properties until a public attribute."